ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the 21st century”.

 No player may play for more than one school in the tournament in the same season.

-4. ORGANISATION OF THE TOURNAMENT: The competition shall be played on a knock-out basis with all matches to be decided on the day, with no replays.
-The team drawn first in each tie, with the exception of the Final, will have home advantage.
-First Round matches must be completed by 22nd September 2018.
-Second Round matches must be completed by 29th September 2018 (recommended period: 25th-27th Sept.).
-Third Round matches must be completed by 13th October 2018 (recommended period: 9th-10th Oct.).
-Fourth Round matches must be played by 17th November 2018 (recommended period: 13th-15th Nov.).
-Fifth Round matches must be played by 8th December 2018 and Semi-Finals by 2nd February 2019.
+All matches must be played by the stated date.
 When dates are recommended, matches must be played within this period unless mutually agreed otherwise by both schools, in which case the agreed date must fall before the closing date for the round.
-The Final will played on a date to be determined by the I.S.F.A.
+The Final will played on a date to be determined by the ISFA.
 Schools not completing matches by the stipulated date may be liable to disqualification from the tournament.

-6. ARRANGEMENT OF MATCHES: Teams must agree on a date and kick-off time for their match and must inform the Tournament Secretary of the details by the stipulated date.
-Teams unable to agree a date by the deadline should submit their position and proposals in writing to the Tournament Secretary.
-The Tournament Secretary will consult the Chairman of I.S.F.A. who may appoint a Disputes Committee to arbitrate and decide on the date (and kick-off time) for the match.
+a) Teams must agree on a date and kick-off time for their match and must inform the Tournament Secretary of the details by a date stipulated by ISFA.
+Teams unable to agree details for their fixture by the stipulated date should submit their position and proposals in writing to the Tournament Secretary.
+A Disputes Committee will then be appointed to arbitrate and decide on the date (and kick-off time) for the match.
 The decision of the Disputes Committee will be final and binding.

-Except where floodlit facilities are available, all matches must kick off no later than two hours before the published sunset time.
+d) Except where floodlit facilities are available, all matches must kick off no later than 2 hours before the published sunset time.

-In all matches from the 5th Round (quarter-finals) onwards, and in all other matches at which a crowd is expected, pitches must be roped off to avoid spectators encroaching over the touchlines.
-The home school is considered responsible for ensuring that spectators do not encroach onto the pitch and are kept well back from the field of play.
+e) In all matches from the semi-finals onwards, and in all other matches at which a crowd is expected, pitches must be roped off to avoid spectators encroaching over the touchlines.
+The home school is responsible for ensuring that spectators do not encroach onto the pitch and are kept well back from the field of play.

 In the event of the pitch conditions preventing the playing of the game by the closing date for the round, the game must be played during the following midweek period or on the next available day that pitch conditions permit (whichever is the earliest).
 In the event that the home school pitch is unavailable, then the match will be played on one of the following, the final decision resting with ISFA: